TacticalMetaphysics/LiSE/README.md

 certain problems any designer of life simulators will have, and provides powerful tools specialized to those problems.

+# Features

+## Core

+* *Object relational mapper* for graph based world models.
+* *Journaling* to allow world state changes to be rewound and replayed.
+* Integration with [NetworkX](http://networkx.github.io) for convenient access to various *graph algorithms*, particularly pathfinding.
+* *Rules engine*: define your game's behavior in terms of actions that are performed in response to triggers.
+Change the connection from trigger to action without effort.
+Copy triggers and actions between games easily.

+## IDE

+* View and edit state graphs in a *drag-and-drop interface*.
+* *Rewind time* and the interface will show you the state of the world back then.
+* Code editor with syntax highlighting.
+* *Rule constructor*: Build rules out of functions represented as cards.
+Looks like deckbuilding in a CCG.
+* *Autosave*.
+Actually, anything you do gets put in a transaction that gets committed when you quit.
+In any case you never need to save

 # Programming interface

 LiSE itself is a Python library with few external dependencies.
 It